miroslavpopovic/aspnetcore-workshop/docs/speaker-notes.md

     - Implement create, update and delete methods
 - Adding pages for users
     - Create `Users.razor`
-        - Explain routing, DI, `OnInitAsync`...
+        - Explain routing, DI, `OnInitializedAsync`...
     - Implement `Shared/Pager.razor` component
         - Explain parameters and how they are passed
         - Explain usage of `PagedList<T>`